Table of Contents_

 Award: Best Sony Vlogging Camera

 We love that this camera has super-fast video autofocus and the ability to film in 4k (plus you can extract images from the video later as needed).
 There’s also a slow-motion video mode, a really nice flip-around LCD screen, and even the option to bundle it with an underwater case for water-related filming.
 It’s no wonder Sony is marketing this camera specifically for vlogging.
-However, some may find the design unnecessarily traditional – and a lot of that pricey technology is focused more on photos than video, so you may be paying for features that you won’t really use.
+However, some may find the design unnecessarily traditional – and a lot of that pricey technology is focused more on photos than video, so while it’s great for pics, it also isn’t a great 3D camera.

 Read Full Review: Sony Cyber-Shot DSC-RX100 Camera Review